 In all, nine executions have been stayed or postponed since Lockett’s, but Wellons’s death was the first of three lethal injections in less than 24 hours, with inmate John Winfield due to die in Missouri on Wednesday night, and John Ruthell Henry facing execution in Florida at 6pm on Wednesday.

-Clayton Lockett died of a heart attack following a botched execution (AP) Long thought of as the most humane method of capital punishment, lethal injection has come under greater scrutiny following several controversial incidents, including Lockett’s death and that of Dennis McGuire, a 53-year-old convicted killer from Ohio, whose January execution took 26 minutes, during which McGuire snorted and gasped repeatedly.
+Long thought of as the most humane method of capital punishment, lethal injection has come under greater scrutiny following several controversial incidents, including Lockett’s death and that of Dennis McGuire, a 53-year-old convicted killer from Ohio, whose January execution took 26 minutes, during which McGuire snorted and gasped repeatedly.

 The drugs used in executions have become increasingly scarce since the EU issued a sweeping ban on their export to US death penalty states, many of which have resorted to using untested combinations of drugs obtained from barely regulated "compounding pharmacies".
 Georgia has sourced pentobarbital from an undisclosed compounding pharmacy to be used in Wellons’s execution.
 He will be the first inmate executed in the state since it became legal for officials to keep the details of execution drugs and their origins secret.